ga-wdi-boston/wdi_7_jquery_demo_ajax/Readme.md

 	</div>
 ```

-* Add this code to js/ajax_globals.js
+* Create a new file js/ajax_globals.js and add this code to it:

 ```
 $(document).ready(function(){